TheraRadar

 Overview

-Crohn's disease is a chronic autoimmune condition and one of two major forms of inflammatory bowel disease (IBD), alongside ulcerative colitis (UC).
-Affecting over 500,000 Americans, Crohn's can cause inflammation anywhere in the GI tract but most often affects the small intestine.
-The inflammation penetrates deep through all layers of the bowel wall and typically occurs in scattered patches separated by normal tissue.
+Crohn's disease is a chronic autoimmune condition and one of two major forms of inflammatory bowel disease (IBD).
+Affecting over 500,000 Americans, Crohn's can cause inflammation anywhere in the GI tract but most often affects the small intestine, penetrating through all layers of the bowel wall in scattered patches.
 Treatment has evolved dramatically from corticosteroids to targeted biologics and small molecules.
 The landscape is now dominated by TNF inhibitors, IL-23 blockers, integrin antagonists, and JAK inhibitors, with emerging targets like TL1A showing promise.
-Many therapies are approved for both Crohn's and UC, making the IBD market highly interconnected.

 Historical Context